DigitalPublishingToolkit/TOD51Archiving_Activism/md/03Chapter2.md

 justice as much as they are about affect.

-Collecting and collating footage as well as the archival work of record-making and -keeping lead to interlacing affective relations with the content, its creators, and their collaborations.
+Collecting and collating footage as well as the archival work of recordmaking and recordkeeping lead to interlacing affective relations with the content, its creators, and their collaborations.
 Similarly, in the ‘10 Theses on the Archive’, co-founders of Pad.ma suggest we think of the ‘affective potential’ of the archive as there is ‘both a political